FridaWikell/greenthumb-backend/README.md

 The most common error was "Line too long".

-These error were corrected and all files (except the settings file, see [Validation of Code](#validation-of-code)) resulted without any errors.
+These errors were corrected and all files (except the settings file, see [Validation of Code](#validation-of-code)) resulted without any errors.

 One known bug in the backend is in the answers pathway.
-You can't add a answer due to it doesn't have a question.id field in the test enviroment, which is required to submit the answer.
+You can't add an answer since it doesn't have a question.id field in the test enviroment, which is required to submit the answer.
 This is solved in the frontend.

 ## Technologies Used

 The repository is created from [Code Institutes Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template) through [GitHub](https://github.com/).
 All code is written in [Gitpod](https://www.gitpod.io/) and deployed at [Heroku](https://www.heroku.com).
 The code language used is [Python](https://www.python.org/) with Django framework.
-To build RESTful APIs, Django REST is used.
+To build RESTful APIs, [Django REST](https://www.django-rest-framework.org/) is used.
 To generate the secret key, [Djecrety](https://djecrety.ir/) was used.

 The database used is [ElephantSQL](https://www.elephantsql.com/).
 All images are stored at [Cloudinary](https://cloudinary.com/).